Decoupled Diffusion Sampling for Inverse Problems on Function Spaces

-Under standard supervision, we compare our DDIS with the benchmarks DiffusionPDE~\citep{huang2024diffusionpde} and FunDPS~\citep{yao2025guided}.
+\textbf{Standard supervision.} We compare our DDIS with the benchmarks DiffusionPDE~\citep{huang2024diffusionpde} and FunDPS~\citep{yao2025guided}.
 Besides relative $\ell_2$ error, we report a spectral error $E_s$ to assess model's ability to reconstruct features across different spatial frequencies, measured by wave number $k$.
 Since the power spectrum scales logarithmically as $k$ decreases, directly averaging errors would be heavily biased toward low-frequency modes.
 We thus take the geometric mean of the spectral error over all $k$.
 DDIS achieves state-of-the-art performance on the inverse Poisson, Helmholtz, and Navier-Stokes problems across various budgets (\cref{table:performance}).

 As the number of sampling steps increases, DDIS continues to improve, whereas the baseline models saturate.
 As shown in \cref{fig:pareto}, DDIS lies near the accuracy-runtime Pareto frontier for both Poisson and Helmholtz.
 Across all tasks, including Navier-Stokes where $\ell_2$ differences are small, DDIS achieves substantially lower spectral error than FunDPS by a factor up to $3.2$.
 We visualize the spectral error in \cref{sec:power_spec_comp}, showing that FunDPS fails to capture high-frequency features, whereas DDIS preserves fidelity across frequencies.